news

 Celebrating Moments in Oxford: Reflecting on Discussions

 The Europaeum Scholars Programme is a multi-disciplinary, multi-university, and multi-locational two-year policy and leadership course awarded to doctoral candidates belonging to the Europaeum network, including the Geneva Graduate Institute.
-Apolline Foedit, PhD Researcher in International History and Politics, is a Europaeum School for the 2024-2025 cohort and is sharing her experiences partaking in the programme with us.
+Apolline Foedit, PhD Researcher in International History and Politics, is a Europaeum Scholar for the 2024-2025 cohort and is sharing her experiences partaking in the programme with us.

 As I journey towards London on the bus, the rain has ceased, and the magnolias are nearly in bloom.
 It is an opportune moment to reflect over these past few days, with their spirited and engaging discussions, and to contemplate what I carry forward from them.